 Elizabeth Lewin is a professional company Director with extensive international experience in the financial services sector across investment banking, wealth management, investment management and superannuation.
-She is a Non-Executive Director of Argo Investment Limited and Kaldor Public Art Projects and is a Trustee and the Treasurer of St Vincent's Clinic Foundation.
+She is a Non-Executive Director of Argo Investment Limited and Kaldor Public Art Projects and is a Trustee and the Treasurer of St Vincent's Clinic Foundation and Trustee to the Art Gallery of NSW.
+She is also a member of the Investment Advisory Committee to the Australian Olympic Foundation which supports the operation of the Olympic movement in Australia.
 Prior executive roles included Chief Executive Officer of UBS Wealth Management Australia (2005 - 2009) and Head of UBS Wealth Management UK (1999 - 2004).
 She is a member of Chief Executive Women (CEW) and an Ambassador of Australian Indigenous Education Fund (AIEF).